maxim-saplin/flutter_python_starter/README.md

 # 3. Bundling Python

-Run `zsh bundle-python.sh --flutterDir ./app --pythonDir ./server` in terminal.
+Run `./bundle-python.sh --flutterDir ./app --pythonDir ./server` in terminal.
 You can pass `--nuitka` flag to use Nuitka compiler instead of PyInstaller.
 It can provide better performance at a cost of lower stability.

 What it does:
 1. Builds `server.py` via PyInstaller into a single executable file using the name defined in `--exeName` parameter (defaults to 'server_py_flutter')